TIM ROUTLEDGE - 2019 Lighting Designer Of The Year

 Tim trained at the Royal Welsh College Of Music & Drama and since graduating in 1996 has gone on to work on projects all over the globe and in 2013 was invited back to become an honorary fellow of the college to inspire current and future students.

-He specialises in music as LD for tours for Sam Smith, Beyonce, Florence & The Machine, Take That, Royal Blood, Stormzy, Rita Ora, Gary Barlow, Jeff Lynne's ELO, Steps, Busted, The War of the Worlds Live, McFly, A R Rahman, Katherine Jenkins 2010/11/12 tours.
+He specialises in music as LD for tours for Spice Girls, Sam Smith, Beyonce, Florence & The Machine, Take That, Royal Blood, Stormzy, Rita Ora, Dave, Gary Barlow, Jeff Lynne's ELO, Steps, Busted, The War of the Worlds Live, McFly, A R Rahman, Katherine Jenkins 2010/11/12 tours.
 One off shows for the Stereophonics, McFly and a huge one off show at Horseguards Parade for MUSE.
-And as lighting programmer on Dancing On Ice The Tour 2008-2012, Madonna’s Sticky and Sweet tour and Classical Spectacular.

 In 2008 Tim was lighting programmer for the London 2012 Handover Ceremony at the Beijing Olympics being hidden inside a red London bus with David Beckham, Leona Lewis and Jimmy Paige and 2 years later went on to be Lead Lighting Programmer for the Opening & Closing Ceremonies of the London 2012 Olympics and Paralympics alongside Patrick Woodroffe.